tsen1220/UnityAssetBundle/README.md

 However, We should check the Assetbundles version from manifest with `Hash128`.

-If Assetbundles version is newest and bundles had been ever downloaded, Unity will load AssetBundles from cache.
+If Assetbundles version is newest and newest bundles had been ever downloaded, Unity will load AssetBundles from cache.

 For example: